HM5207 – Hazardous Material Spill Contingency Plan

 Personnel from the Office of Research Safety Affairs and Campus Safety and Emergency Management will constitute the Hazardous Materials Emergency Response Team (HMRT).
 The HMRT shall:

-1. Respond to emergency hazardous material spills.
+1. Respond to hazardous material spills in an emergency.

 2. Complete training appropriate for the response to hazardous material spills.